With Professor Imam and his team, start your journey to a healthier, pain-free life.

-If you’re looking for quality Surgery Preparation, our professional team is here to guide our patients and their families every step of the way.
+If you’re looking for quality Surgery Preparation, our professional team led by Professor Imam is here to guide our patients and their families every step of the way.
 Stop by and schedule an appointment to experience firsthand how our Surgery Preparation can help your health today.

 Once one has decided to proceed with surgery, the next step is to agree a date for the operation with the practice manager.
 A procedure code can be obtained at this time for insured patients, who would then seek appropriate approval from the insurance team.
 Self-paying patients may wish to obtain quotes from the hospital and the practice manager can facilitate this.
 NHS patients would usually be contacted by the waiting list scheduler.